DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-reference.rst

 Note that you could have used the command `ALIAS(COAL_YARD, 1)` in the example above to explicity set the number, but unless you have a reason to use specific numbers, let the Command Station do it for you.

-In this simple example, aliases seem like overkill, however consider the case where you need to have the "Coal Yard" turnout closed or thrown in various different automation sequences, and you will soon see why it's easier to understand you're throwing the COAL_YARD turnout rather than turnout ID 12345.
+In this simple example, aliases seem like overkill, however consider the case where you need to have the "Coal Yard" turnout/point closed or thrown in various different automation sequences, and you will soon see why it's easier to understand you're throwing the COAL_YARD turnout/point rather than turnout/point ID 12345.

 Signals
 ========